 - 3.1 It is the CFA's policy to fund all capital expenditure from the revenue budget. - 3.2 The CFA will, however, consider spending which cannot be financed in this way in strictly limited circumstances.
-Such spending is termed "prudential borrowing" as we are permitted to borrow money to pay for it.
-Circumstances in which the CFA may consider "prudential borrowing" are:- - (a) Where spending facilitates a future disposal, and it is estimated that the proceeds will be sufficient to fully cover the initial costs although this policy may be restricted by expected Government rule changes; - (b) For major building projects, which are integral to the IRMP; - (c) "Spend to save" schemes where the initial cost is paid back from revenue savings. - 3.3 LFRS measures its capital financing requirement, which shows how much we would need to borrow if we borrowed for all unfinanced capital spending (and no other purpose).
+Such spending is termed "prudential borrowing" as the CFA is permitted to borrow money to pay for it.
+Circumstances in which the CFA may consider "prudential borrowing" are:- - (a) Where spending facilitates a future disposal, and it is estimated that the proceeds will be sufficient to fully cover the initial costs: - (b) For major building projects, which are integral to the CRMP; - (c) "Spend to save" schemes where the initial cost is paid back from revenue savings. - 3.3 LFRS measures its capital financing requirement, which shows how much would need to be borrowed if it borrowed for all unfinanced capital spending (and no other purpose).
 This is shown in the table below:-